stride3d/stride-docs/en/manual/platforms/windows/index.md

 ## Development support

-Windows is the most supported platform by Stride.
-You have access to the full suite of tools, including **Game Studio**, which allows you to develop your games using an editor.
+Windows has full support for developing games with Stride.
+All tools are available for it, including **Game Studio** (the editor).

 ## General support

-All of Stride's features fully work on Windows.
+All of Stride's features are fully supported on Windows.